 - 7.3.1 Number of Launches Each sailplane is permitted a maximum of three launches per day. - a.
 If, before the first launch in the class, a sailplane cannot be launched due to a fault by the Organisers, the launch in that class shall not be started. - b.
 If a pilot postpones his first launch on his own initiative, or he is not ready when his turn comes up, he shall lose that launch (i.e. it will count as one of the three launches allowed). - c.
 A competitor requiring a second or third launch shall be launched as soon as possible.
 If the Director determines that a relaunch will not affect the class currently being launched, then he may authorize an immediate relaunch.
 Otherwise, the competitor seeking a relaunch must wait until after a launch has been offered to the last sailplane in the class that is currently being launched. - d.
 A failed take-off or a failure of the towplane resulting in jettisoning or premature release of a sailplane shall count as an official launch if the pilot elects to stay airborne.
-It shall not count as an official launch if the pilot lands immediately, even if outside the contest site boundaries, and reports to the launch point without delay. - 7.3.2 Motorgliders Motorgliders may self launch or launch by aero tow.
+It shall not count as an official launch if the pilot lands immediately, even if outside the contest site boundaries, and reports to the launch point without delay.

-- a.
+- e.
+Any additional launch procedures must be described in the Local Procedures or be approved by the Chief Steward. - 7.3.2 Motorgliders Motorgliders may self launch or launch by aero tow. - a.
 If they self launch their MoP must be shut down in the designated release area at or below an altitude specified in the Local Procedures.
 Exceeding this altitude under power will be penalized unless the glider makes an immediate landing on the airfield.
 If the specified altitude is higher than the standard release height, then the motorglider must descend below the standard release height before a penalty-free Start can be made.
 Failure to record at least one pre-start fix below the standard release height will be penalized. - b.
 If they require a second launch for a start, they must land prior to taking the new launch, otherwise they will be scored to the position at which they started their MoP. - c.
-A procedure that allows the MoP to be used a second (or subsequent) time without an intervening landing may be used if: - i The procedure is described in the Local Procedures. - ii All gliders in the class are equipped with a MoP at the close of registration for the Championships.
+A procedure that allows the MoP to be used a second (or subsequent) time without an intervening landing may be used if: - The procedure is described in the Local Procedures or is approved by the Chief Steward. - ii.
+All gliders in the class are equipped with a MoP at the close of registration for the Championships.